Style and Design

 An "eco easy" plastic base and numerous other accessories may be available at extra cost depending on the supplier.

 The summerhouse is delivered with full instructions and fittings ready for diy assembly, preferably by a minimum of two people.
-You can view the assembly instructions here so you have a good idea of what's involved and any tools you will need before delivery (instructions open in a new window).
+Here's a download of the assembly instructions so you can get a good idea of what's involved and any tools you will need before delivery (instructions open in a new window).

 See the details of sellers and prices given above.